Black Nerve

 “And I can’t go back, not without bring you with me.”

 “Sixteen years,” Adelphyne says.
-“Mother was to weak to ever leave, I realize that.
+“Mother was too weak to ever leave, I realize that.
 But you… Chrysoar Anthimati, the golden sword, you were Yarrou’s right hand.
 You could have taken me away from there.
 You could have tried.”
 Adelphyne wanted to sound strong.
 Contumelious, even resentful would be adequate — she didn’t want to sound pleading.
 She turned his back to Chrysaor, as if to walk away

 “I was born without the bloodline,” his father started.
 “Yarrou cast me aside, even if he eventually realized the mistake.
 I thought it terrible, I hated it — I had no purpose, unwanted in the clan.
 There was no one to guide me, no one to care what I accomplished.
 I never wanted to live that, and I’d wanted better for my children.
 I thought what I endured was… the worst way to live.”